01 of 21

-As crazy as the time leading up to Christmas break is, it’s easy to let the break slip away without having the fun and accomplishing the not so fun things that you'd planned.
-While not necessarily a "break" for parents, this is your holiday season too.
+As crazy as the time leading up to Christmas break is, it’s easy to let the break slip away without having the fun and accomplishing the not-so-fun things that you'd planned.
+While not necessarily a "break" for parents, this is your holiday season, too.

 Simply keeping kids busy while you work at home may be one important goal, but use these ideas to get the most out of your Christmas break.
-Some are things we do every Christmas season; some are things we mean to get to all year but don't, and some are things that just need to be done!Continue to 2 of 21 below.
+Some are things we do every Christmas season, some are things we mean to get to all year but don't, and some are things that just need to be done!Continue to 2 of 21 below.

 02 of 21

-No one is as enthusiastic about holiday decorating than kids!
+No one is as enthusiastic about holiday decorating as kids!
 They throw themselves into it with energy most adults just don't have this time of year.
 And that's what makes it so much fun.
 As kids get older, you may even put them in charge of decorating and strike it from your holiday to-do list.
 There are many elegant decorating projects kids can do.Continue to 3 of 21 below.

 03 of 21